ewasm/hera/README.md

 ## Build options

 - `-DHERA_DEBUGGING=ON` will turn on debugging features and messages
-- `-DHERA_METERING_CONTRACT=ON` will pass contract creation data through the metering contract residing at 0x00..0a
 - `-DHERA_EVM2WASM=ON` will use the evm2wasm contract translate EVM bytecode (through the contract residing at 0x00..0b)

 ## Runtime options